 Here are some reactions from Twitter users regarding their experience using SiteGround and Bluehost.

-SiteGround’s Twitter user reviews and reactions...
-Bluehost's Twitter user reviews and reactions...
+SiteGround’s Twitter user reviews and reactions.

-Bluehost’s Twitter user reviews and reactions...
+Bluehost’s Twitter user reviews and reactions.

 - High uptime record of over 99.99% over the last five years.

-- 30 day money back guarantee.
+- 30-day money-back guarantee.
 You get your money back in full if you don’t like them.

-- They have an innovative and speedy customer support team.
+- Knowledgeable and efficient customer support team.